 Best External Hard Drive for Wii U: Our Picks

-The WD Elements Portable External Hard Drive is a top pick due to its high-end features.
-This is an affordable and durable option that can be found in a range of capacities from 1TB all the way up to 14TB.
-It provides fast data transfers with USB 3.0 and USB 2.0 compatibility and comes with a cord included to make speedy backups.
+It provides fast data transfers with USB 3.0 and USB 2.0 compatibility and comes with a cord that included making speedy backups.
 It also features a slim and compact design making it versatile for a wide range of setups.

 - Numerous storage capacity options